-The vision of the Society of Black Archaeologists (SBA) is to create a strong network of archaeologist that will advocate to ensure the proper treatment of African and African diaspora material culture, promote more people of African descent to enter the field of archaeology, ensure community collaborations, raise and address concerns related to African peoples worldwide, and highlight the past and present achievements and contributions people of African descent have made to the field of archaeology.
+The vision of the Society of Black Archaeologists (SBA) is to create a strong network of archaeologists that advocates to ensure the proper treatment of African and African diaspora material culture, promotes more people of African descent to enter the field of archaeology, ensures community collaborations, raises and addresses concerns related to African peoples worldwide, and highlights the past and present achievements and contributions people of African descent have made to the field of archaeology.

 Justin Dunnavant, Ph.D.

 Dr. Justin Dunnavant is an Assistant Professor in the Department of Anthropology at UCLA.
 His current research in the US Virgin Islands investigates the relationship between ecology and enslavement in the former Danish West Indies.
 In addition to his archaeological research, Justin is co-founder and President of the Society of Black Archaeologists and an AAUS Scientific SCUBA Diver.
 In 2021, he was named a National Geographic Emerging Explorer and inducted into The Explorers Club as one of “Fifty People Changing the World that You Need Know About.”
 He is also a member of the Board of Trustees of National Marine Sanctuary Foundation.
 His research has been featured on Netflix’s “Explained,” Hulu’s “Your Attention Please” and in print in American Archaeology and Science Magazine.